-Because ImmunoSpot® assays detect the secretory footprints of individual ASC, frequency information is revealed by counting the numbers of antigen-specific SFU, either per cells plated per well, or, better, as the frequency of antigen-specific ASC secreting a given Ig class/subclass among all ASC producing that Ig class/subclass (see Note 16).
-In either case, however, the crowding of secretory footprints along with the ELISA effect (see Note 17) can lead to undercounting of secretory footprints [6].
+Because ImmunoSpot® assays detect the secretory footprints of individual ASC, frequency information is revealed by counting the numbers of antigen-specific SFU, either per cells plated per well, or, better, as the frequency of antigen-specific ASC secreting a given Ig class/subclass among all ASC producing that Ig class/subclass (Note 16).
+In either case, however, the crowding of secretory footprints along with the ELISA effect (Note 17) can lead to undercounting of secretory footprints [6].
 Systematically studying this phenomenon previously, we found that there exists a range in which cell numbers plated per well are directly proportional to the number of SFU detected.
-Depending on the nature of the assay and morphology of the resulting SFU, however, the corresponding SFU counts measured at higher cell inputs may break down at approximately 100-200 SFU per well (see Note 18).
-This is a major concern for establishing accurate frequencies of antigenspecific, B{mem}-derived ASC, especially in light of our previous data demonstrating that frequencies may span orders of magnitude for the same antigen in different individuals (Fig. 2 and [6]).
-Also, within any single individual, the frequency of B{mem}-derived ASC specific for different antigens can span a similarly wide distribution [6].
-Furthermore, even the number of ASC producing a given Ig class/subclass, irrespective of antigen specificity, exhibits considerinterindividual variation.
-ELISA effects

-ImmunoSpot® assays can also jeopardize high-content analysis of spot morphologies.
-A simple and efficient solution to this problem is to serially dilute the cell input to establish the linear range of SFU counts from which the accurate frequency of ASC can be extrapolated by linear regression ([6] and see Note 19).
-Karulin et al., Chap.
-5 in this volume [10], introduce software for automatically establishing frequencies from such serial dilution experiments making this approach suitable for high-throughput workflows.
+Depending on the nature of the assay and morphology of the resulting SFU, however, the corresponding SFU counts measured at higher cell inputs may break down at approximately 100-200 SFU per well (Note 18).
+This is a major concern for establishing accurate frequencies of antigen-specific, Bmem-derived ASC, especially in light of our previous data demonstrating that frequencies may span orders of magnitude for the same antigen in different individuals (Figure 2, and [6]).
+Also, within any single individual, the frequency of Bmem-derived ASC specific for different antigens can span a similarly wide distribution [6].
+Furthermore, even the number of ASC producing a given Ig class/subclass, irrespective of antigen specificity, exhibits considerable inter-individual variation.
+ELISA effects in B cell ImmunoSpot® assays can also jeopardize high content analysis of spot morphologies.
+A simple and efficient solution to this problem is to serially dilute the cell input to establish the linear range of SFU counts from which the accurate frequency of ASC can be extrapolated by linear regression ([6], and Note 19).
+Karulin et al. in this volume [10] introduce software for automatically establishing frequencies from such serial dilution experiments making this approach suitable for high-throughput workflows.

-1.9 Defining the Ig Class/Subclass Usage of Antigen-Specific B{mem}
+1.9 Defining the Ig class/subclass usage of antigen-specific Bmem

-The different Ig classes and subclasses are endowed with distinct effector functions and each contributes nonredundant roles toward maintaining host defense (see above and reviewed in greater detail in [17]).
-During the primary immune response, B cells can transition from IgM-expressing naive B cells into effector cells (PC) and B{mem} that have undergone class switch recombination (CSR) [1].
+The different Ig classes and subclasses are endowed with distinct effector functions and each contributes non-redundant roles towards maintaining host defense (see above, and reviewed in greater detail in [17]).
+During the primary immune response, B cells can transition from IgM-expressing naïve B cells into effector cells (PC) and Bmem that have undergone class switch recombination (CSR) [1].
 CSR is an irreversible process involving the excision of DNA encompassing the exons of the Igμ heavy chain required for expression of IgM and juxtaposition of the upstream variable region genes (VDJ; which jointly define the antigen specificity of the BCR or secreted antibody) with downstream exons encoding alternative Ig classes or IgG subclasses [18].
 Class switching of the BCR to downstream Ig classes or IgG subclasses is an instructed process and can be influenced by the cytokine milieu and co-stimulation provided by CD4+ T helper cells.
-For the latter, the differentiation of naive CD4+ T cells into different T helper cell classes (Th1, Th2, Th17, etc.) is defined by the circumstances of antigen encounter, in particular by Toll-like receptor (TLR)-derived signals [19, 20].
+For the latter, the differentiation of naïve CD4+ T cells into different T helper cell classes (Th1, Th2, Th17, etc.) is defined by the circumstances of antigen encounter, in particular by Toll-like receptor (TLR)-derived signals [19,20].
 Triggering the "appropriate" type of T helper cells capable of stimulating the optimal Ig class usage during an infection or following vaccination is vital to successful host defense and the avoidance of collateral immune-mediated pathology (reviewed in [21]).
-The same applies to reinfection with the same pathogen.
+The same applies for reinfection with the same pathogen.